-The vast majority of the readings are available electronically through the library catelogue.
+The vast majority of the readings are available electronically through the library catalogue.
 Abbreviated versions of the Supreme Court of Canada cases that have been designated as required readings are available in the course web site.
 The remainder of the readings are available in a course package that is available at the UWO bookstore.
 Readings included in the course package are marked with an asterisk (\).
-Recommended readings are not examinable.
+Students are not required to do the recommended readings.
+However, the instructor may refer to materials from those readings in the lecture.